 The final story in the series, Scrilla, adopted the same black comedy of a failed hip-hop group that kidnap a record mogul.
 It was classic Rausch; dark, violent told through a thick American dialect.
 I enjoy the style of his writing, but out of the collection, this was probably my least favourite.
 Still worth a read, but it didn’t grab me as much as the title story.

-You can read the collection for free on your Kindle here.
+You can read the Riding Shotgun for free on your Kindle here.